openconfig/reference/rpc/gnmi/gnmi-commit-confirmed.md

 by providing `SetRollbackDurationRequest` as action in the extension.
 The value of `id` should be equivalent to the id of the on-going commit.

+Note, that the rollback duration value provided in the `SetRollbackDurationRequest` action will effectively overwrite the existing rollback duration timer.
+It will not append to the existing rollback duration time but set it to the new value provided.

 The value of `rollback_duration` should be provided and be greater than 0.
 If the value is 0 or not provided then INVALID_ARGUMENT error is returned.